rogelioprieto/linux-tips/_posts/2022-02-16-how-to-install-vscode-extensions-in-vscodium.md

 ## Problem:

-I use VSCodium.
-I need to install an extension I found in (microsoft) VSCode marketplace.
+To keep my data private (I prefer not to allow Microsoft telemetry), I use VSCodium.
+However, I need to install an extension I found in the (Microsoft) [VSCode marketplace](https://marketplace.visualstudio.com/vscode).
 The problem is when I search in VSCodium and the extension doesn't appear in the result list.

 ## Solution:
 To solve it, you need to modify a configuration in the file: ```product.json``` to include the Microsoft marketplace URL.

 Reason:\
 VSCodium uses its own marketplace called "[Open VSX Registry](https://open-vsx.org/)".
-Microsoft is the owner of the VSCode marketplace and use it exclusively in [Visual Studio Code](https://code.visualstudio.com/) (Microsoft version) and this marketplace is not setup by default in [VSCodium](https://vscodium.com/) (Free/Libre Open Source Software).
+Microsoft owns the [VSCode marketplace](https://marketplace.visualstudio.com/vscode) and uses it exclusively in its software [Visual Studio Code](https://code.visualstudio.com/) (Microsoft version); this marketplace is not set by default in [VSCodium](https://vscodium.com/) (Free/Libre Open Source Software).

 ### Step by step: